uml-dc2-2016-spring/gg-gpg/README.md

 #### Feature implementations  :
 * signing messages - a receiver will either see the sender's IP or their uid real name value as the sender based on whether or not the message is signed.
 * config file for settings
-* File transfer - implemented with
+* File transfer - activated with config file setting file_save
 * separated programs for sender and receiver - each channel can send or receive, or both.
 * create fifo file and text output file with messages - each channel has a fifo object and a text output object for what it has received/sent.